 Evaluating Promotional Activities in an Online Two-Sided Market of User-Generated Content

-We measure the value of promotional activities and referrals by content creators to an online platform of user-generated content.
-To do so, we develop a modeling approach that explains individual-level choices of visiting the platform, creating, and purchasing content as a function of consumer characteristics and marketing activities, allowing for the possibility of interdependence of decisions within and across users.
-Empirically, we apply our model to Hewlett-Packard's (HP) print-on-demand service of user-created magazines, named MagCloud.
-We use two distinct data sets to show the applicability of our approach: an aggregate-level data set from Google Analytics, which is a widely available source of data to managers, and an individual-level data set from HP.
-Our results compare content creator activities, which include referrals and word-of-mouth efforts, with firm-based actions, such as price promotions and public relations.
-We show that price promotions have strong effects but are limited to the purchase decisions, whereas content creator referrals and public relations efforts have broader effects that impact all consumer decisions at the platform.
-We provide recommendations as to the level of a firm's investments when “free” promotional activities by content creators exist.
-These free marketing campaigns are likely to have a substantial presence in most online services of user-generated content.
+We develop a modeling approach to explain demand for an online platform of user-generated content, and measure the impact of marketing activities on decisions to visit the platform and on decisions to create and buy content.
+The model explains individual-level choices as a function of consumer characteristics and marketing activities, allowing for interdependence of decisions within and across users.
+We apply our model to the Hewlett-Packard's (HP) print-on-demand service of user-created magazines, named MagCloud.
+We use two distinct data sets to show the applicability of our approach: an aggregate-level data set from Google Analytics and an individual-level data set from HP.
+Our results compare four types of marketing activities: price promotions, firm online activities, content creator referrals, and public relations efforts.
+We show that price promotions have strong effects on purchases, while content creator referrals and public relations have significant effects on all user decisions.
+We provide recommendations to the level of the firm's investments and quantify the benefits of “free” promotional activities from content creators.
+According to our findings, marketing actions from content creators generate about half of the business of MagCloud.
+This “free” marketing campaigns are likely to have a substantial presence in most online services of user-generated content.

 Suggested Citation: Suggested Citation